-How Did the Wrong Account Get on Your Credit Report
+How Did the Wrong Account Get on Your Credit Report?

 How to Remove False Accounts

+- Dispute the account with the credit bureau(s) that have the account listed on your credit report.
 You can do this online, by phone, or via mail.
 Sending your dispute via (certified) mail gives you a paper trail that can be beneficial if the credit bureau doesn’t resolve the dispute in your favor.

+- Credit bureaus are legally required to investigate your claim within 30 days, as long as it isn't frivolous.
 Federal law gives you the right to file a lawsuit against a credit bureau that doesn't stick to the law.
 If you have any proof supporting your claim, you can mail, fax, or upload this proof.
 Make sure you send a copy and not your original documents.

 What to Do If the Account Isn't Removed

-While the CFPB doesn’t force a company to take an action in your favor, having a government agency involved may inspire the credit bureau and the information furnisher to take a closer look at your account.
+Complaining to the Consumer Financial Protection Bureau may help you get the account marked as fraudulent and removed from your credit report.
+While the CFPB doesn’t force a company to take any action in your favor, having a government agency involved may inspire the credit bureau and the company that furnished the information to take a closer look at your account.
 Companies with a history of behaving badly face penalties from the CFPB.

 You have the right to sue a credit bureau that doesn’t remove a fraudulent account from your credit report after you’ve proven it's not yours.
 This is why it’s important to keep copies of all your correspondence with the credit bureau.
 If nothing else works, contact a consumer rights attorney that practices in your state to discuss suing the credit bureau for damages under the Fair Credit Reporting Act.